 As a company, Flextech’s aim is to pioneer hose assembly innovation and hose asset management solutions for food, beverage, pharmaceutical & life sciences, chemical and defence markets through responsibly maintained hose registers for the businesses we support.
-In order to fulfill this aim, we developed The ‘Hose Health Check’, a series of hose checking, guidance and maintenance systems designed to be developed into a full hose asset management system once initial checks have been done and need established/communicated to the company we’re supporting.
+In order to fulfil this aim, we developed The ‘Hose Health Check’, a series of hose checking, guidance and maintenance systems designed to be developed into a full hose asset management system once initial checks have been done and need established/communicated to the company we’re supporting.

 A hose health check is a service that Flextech offer to companies in the United Kingdom whereby, after a discussion with yourselves we will visit your production facility, inspect your hoses and explain any symptoms, causes and diagnostics as well as possible treatment and preventative measures.
 The aim of the Hose Health Check is to establish a basic initial hose maintenance system which develops into a fully traceable, 100% recorded hose asset management system.